Catherine031/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that displays the content list of the current directory
+a script that changes a user's current directory to their home directory